-Copyright © 2022 by Standard & Poor's Financial Services LLC.
+Copyright © 2023 by Standard & Poor's Financial Services LLC.
 All rights reserved.

-Tikehau's most recent debt issuance was its inaugural U.S. private placement for \$180 million in two tranches (10 and 12 years).
-Before that, it had issued a €500 million sustainable bond in March 2021 with an eight-year maturity.
-The company has another €500 million bond coming due in October 2026 and a €300 million bond due in November 2023.
+Tikehau's most recent debt issuance was its inaugural U.S. private placement for \$180 million in two tranches (10 and 12 years)in February 2022.
+Before that, it issued a €500 million sustainable bond in March 2021 with an eight-year maturity.
+The company has another €500 million bond due in October 2026 and a €300 million bond due in November 2023.
+The group additionally has access to an undrawn revolving credit facility, which was increased to €800 million in